dfirsec/tld-blocker/README.md

 🔗 [TLD Blocker Add-on](https://addons.mozilla.org/en-US/firefox/addon/tld-blocker/)

 ### About
 TLD Blocker cancels a web request if web address contains a blocked Top-Level Domain (TLD).
-See TLD Blocker "Options" tab contains a list of pre-populated TLDs.
+The TLD Blocker's "Options" tab contains a list of pre-populated TLDs.
 TLD Blocker's "Options" tab contains a list of pre-populated TLDs.
 This list can be modified for specific needs.

 The requirement for "Access your data for all websites" is only used to monitor and intercept web requests.